paugier/czi-joint-python-accelerators-project/proposal_details/milestones_deliverables.md

 - Pull-requests in skimage-experiments and scikit-image for faster kernels using alternative backends.

-## Phase 2 (March-May 2021)

-- Documentation of the packages Transonic and transonic_demo.
+## Dissemination of the results and communication

+Good communication, targeting both developers of libraries and simple users, is a key factor for the success of this project.
+We will be very careful to spent time on the documentations of Transonic and of the accelerators, and more generally on communication through other channels:

+- Dedicated online chat service and social media,

-- Blog notes about the advancement of the project.
+- Blog notes about the advancement of the project,

-- One article presenting Transonic and the Joint Python Accelerators project submitted to the Journal of Open Source Software.
+- One article presenting Transonic and the Joint Python Accelerators project submitted to the Journal of Open Source Software,

+- Benchmark repository and website,

+- Presentations and tutorials in Python conferences (in particular the SciPy conference, EuroSciPy, EuroPython, etc.).

+It is a declared goal of this project to allow every simple user of Python to easily get very good performance.
+We will try to be as inclusive and accessible as possible in our communication, and listen closely to our users needs, above all (but not limited to) the ``scikit-image`` project.

+Finally, we plan to organize a workshop after the end of this grant, featuring tutorials and sprints.
+We will invite developers of libraries which could use our accelerators.
+Part of this workshop will be dedicated to work on the PyPy, HPy and EPython projects, which may become important for the future of efficient computing with Python.
+This event will be organized in Europe and may be coupled with EuroSciPy or EuroPython to make it easy for interested people to attend.